by Michael Freudenthal, Board Member

 - Recycled plastic through three collection events:

 James’ Neighborhood Recycling Service is planning future pick up and collection events.
-Oregonians interested in saving and recycling plastic waste through James’ Neighborhood Recycling Service should check the company website and social media pages (Facebook) for upcoming collection events and dates at www.jshrecycling.com
+Oregonians interested in saving and recycling plastic waste through James’ Neighborhood Recycling Service should check the company website and social media pages (Facebook) for upcoming collection dates at www.jshrecycling.com